 The concept of juvenilia allows for a degree of leniency when judging quality.
 A juvenile work may be less polished but more likely to represent an artist’s authentic voice.

 Many authors publish juvenilia after establishing themselves as writers – either because they want to give something back to younger fans or harking back to a simpler time in their lives.
 Sometimes, it is only published posthumously – such as JD Salinger’s The Catcher in the Rye.

-Whether published or not, juvenilia can offer valuable insight into an author’s development as a writer.
-For example, J.K.
-Rowling’s early Harry Potter stories show a clear progression in her style.
+Whether published or not, juvenilia can offer insights into how an author’s writing developed.
+From JK Rowling’s early Harry Potter stories, we can see her style changing quite quickly.